Kindness

 There is nothing more beautiful than seeing a person being themselves.
 Imagine going through your day being unapologetically you. ~ Steven Maraboli

 The child you brought into this world is there.
-Hopefully, with time they will return to who they once were.
+Hopefully, with time, they will return to who they once were.
 You may even see a better version of your child that you didn’t know existed.
 Don’t lose hope.
 Substance use and addiction can sometimes last a long time.
 Yet your child’s life can get better.

 With willpower and determination, your child will be able to come back to themselves.
-When you treat your child with kindness, the chances are better that your child will open to considering recovery.
+When you treat your child with kindness, the chances are better that your child will be open to considering recovery.

 4. Notice what your child is doing right.